microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

     ![StartStop2](img/StartStop2.jpg)

+**Important: Do not skip the final shut down step!** If you do not do this, your VM will continue to consume your available Azure credit.

 This brings us to the end of the Big Data HOL.
 In this lab, you learned how to do the following while building your ContosoBNB app's "suggest a rental rate" feature and specifically its data structure:

  - Work with data and U-SQL queries on your local system and in Azure Data Lake Store
  - Execute U-SQL queries on your local system and in Azure Data Lake
  - Modify queries to troubleshoot data-inconsistency issues

-You might imagine if you were a professional developer working with many types of data (structured and unstructured) and with millions of rows.
-What if user's generated a million rows of data per minute?
+Imagine if you were a professional developer working with many types of data (structured and unstructured) with millions of rows.
+What if your users generated a million rows of data per minute?
 Or behavioral telemetry per second?
 Handing these types of large-scale data challenges is what cloud platforms like Azure are uniquely suited for.
 Feel free to explore the scripts and the environment more.
-When you are done, remember to return to the Azure Portal and shut down your DSVM so you can use your cloud credits in future projects! :)
+When you are done, always remember to return to the Azure Portal and shut down your DSVM so you can use your cloud credits in future projects!